-By default, the Shorewall firewall as provided by Bright Cluster Manager on the head node is configured to allow all outbound connections, but other firewalls may need to be considered too.
+By default, the Shorewall firewall as provided by the cluster manager on the head node is configured to allow all outbound connections, but other firewalls may need to be considered too.

 • A special proxy environment configuration setting, if an HTTP proxy is used to access the AWS or Azure APIs.